The Three Pillars of Education: Learning, Teaching, and Assessment

 Behaviorism learning theories claim that human being mind, when they born, looks like a blank slate, then start learning by interaction with the environment which means that one’s behavior results from the consequences he faces.

-Cognitivism clarifies the role of the brain in processing the new information by analysis the mental process.
+Cognitivism clarifies the role of the brain in processing new information by analyzing the mental process.
 Moreover, these theories are based on the assumption that memory motivation and cognition play an important role in the learning process.

-Humanism is to apply the available knowledge about human being nature and how they learn in a systematic, conscious way.
+Humanism is to apply the available knowledge about human beings nature and how they learn in a systematic, conscious way.

 Constructivism learning theories state that people depend on their own experiences to build and construct their own understanding and knowledge of the surrounding world.